PeriodiCode/vscode-periodicode-syntax-highlight/README.md

 ![](syntax_highlight_example.png)

+## Installing the extension

+* To start using the extension, clone this repository and copy the folder inside of the `<user home>/.vscode/extensions` folder (`~/.vscode-server/extensions` if on WSL: Ubuntu) and restart VS Code.

 <!--
 > Tip: Many popular extensions utilize animations.
 This is an excellent way to show off your extension!
 We recommend short, focused animations that are easy to follow.
 -->